h-hafezi/kzh_fold/src/gadgets/r1cs/readme.md

 ```

 ## commit_T Function

-This function compute the cross term error `T` as well as its commitment which is computed by the prover and given to the verifier as folding proof to aid the verifier with computing the folded instance from two (relaxed) R1CS instances.
+This function computes the cross-term error `T` and its commitment, which is calculated by the prover and provided to the verifier as folding proof to aid the verifier in computing the folded instance from two (relaxed) R1CS instances.

 ```rust
 pub fn commit_T<G: CurveGroup, C: CommitmentScheme<G>>(
     shape: &R1CSShape<G>,